Search Options

 - Viewed (0)

-This page shows how to create a Kubernetes Service object that external clients can use to access an application running in a cluster.
-The Service provides load balancing for an application that has two running instances.
+This page shows how to change the default Storage Class that is used to provision volumes for PersistentVolumeClaims that have no special requirements.
 Before you begin You need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
 It is recommended to run this tutorial on a cluster with at least two nodes that are not acting as control plane hosts.
+If you do not already have a cluster, you can create one by using minikube or you can use one of these Kubernetes playgrounds:

 - Viewed (0)